DDReg Pharma

 Physical access to family planning clinics is limited in rural areas of developing countries where women are required to travel long distances.
 Even if they reach these clinics, women face other challenges such as limited or shortage of choices in contraceptive methods and lack of long-acting reversible contraceptives (3).
 In developing countries with low-income, contraception expenditure can account for around 5% of the household income.
 In sub-Saharan African countries, this percentage rises to around 20% (4).
 Therefore, the need for cost-effective, long-acting reversible contraception that require minimal interference is relatively high for women in developing countries.

-Long-acting reversible contraceptives can be non-hormonal i.e., copper/copper-silver intrauterine devices (IUDs), or progestogen-only IUDs, injectables, and subdermal implants.
+Long-acting reversible contraceptive can be non-hormonal i.e., copper/copper-silver intrauterine devices (IUDs), or progestogen-only IUDs, injectables, and subdermal implants.
 Depot preparation containing Medroxy-progesterone for 3-month contraceptive activity is well known (5).
 Subdermal implants are also available that are usually rods that are inserted into the upper arm of a woman effective for 3+ years; a variety of progestin-containing implants exist such as levonorgestrel or etonogestrel that demonstrate lower failure rates compared of oral contraceptives and intrauterine devices (6).

 A number of such IUDs and Implants have been prequalified by the World Health Organization (WHO) through its Prequalification of medicines Programme (PQP) based on safety & clinical data.
 Furthermore, manufacturing facilities for such products have also been assessed to ensure compliance to WHO Good Manufacturing Practices.
 The long-term goal of the PQP is to increase availability and access to high quality treatment options by helping manufacturers maintain compliance with international standards and helping regulatory authorities for their implementation (7).
 By granting prequalified status to such long-term contraceptives, their registration process in various countries becomes accelerated which allows quicker access to them.